Table of Contents

 That is why traditional diets often recommend soft and light foods such as khichdi, daliya, buttermilk, and stewed fruits when someone experiences digestive problems.

-These foods reduce stress on the intestine and allow the body to repair itself.
+These foods reduce stress on the intestine and allow the body to repair itself and that explains why your gut needs rest to heal.

 In both modern medicine and naturopathy, this idea is known as bowel rest.